 The choice is yours.
 Social Networking can become whatever you want it to become for both you and your business.
 Now anticipating that you want value for your efforts, I will share ten tips that can help make your online Social Networking efforts much more fruitful.

 Just because you can hide behind your computer doesn’t give you an excuse to be lazy.
 Give people a reason to want to connect and network with you.
 Don’t send dry and impersonal invites to connect … ever!
 I don’t care who you’re looking to connect with.

-In my opinion, because of its already built-in cold nature, social networking requires even more personality and vitality injected into it, than traditional offline networking.
+Because of its already built-in cold nature, social networking requires even more personality and vitality injected into it than traditional offline networking.